 - If the number of broken windows is excessive, you may need to isolate to one room.
 Close the doors for added warmth.

-- If you need to evacuate to another house in your neighborhood, take the heater with you.
+- If you need to evacuate to another house in your neighborhood, take your heater with you.

-Once you learn how to fix a broken window, you will have confidence to care for your family when needed.
+Once you know how to fix a broken window and find the right space heater, you will have confidence you can care for your family when needed.

 The Food Storage Organizer